 Sadly, it’s not as simple as checking a date to see if your passport has expired – you’ll need to know if you’ve got enough time left to gain entry to the country you’re visiting.
 While much of Europe simply requires validity for the duration of your trip, many countries beyond will ask for you have up to six months left.
 Use the tool below to check how much time your destination demands:

-The cost of a British passport is going to jump by £12.50 from March 27 for those who make their application by post.
+The cost of a British passport jumped by £12.50 on March 27 for those who make their application by post.

-Buying or renewing online will cut the price increase, with digital applications going up by just £3.
+Buying or renewing online will cut the price increase, with digital applications up by just £3.

-Currently, the Brit passport costs £72.50, regardless of application method, but this rise will hit travellers without internet connection with a 30 per cent hike – taking a new application or renewal to £85.
+Previously, the Brit passport cost £72.50, regardless of application method, but the rise has hit travellers without internet connection with a 30 per cent hike – taking a new application or renewal to £85.

 What about children’s passport applications?

 The cost of renewing or applying for a new child’s passport jumped by £12.50 for offline applications – pushing it up from £46.50 to £58.50.
 The online cost for under-16s is £49.